DotNetCurveLearning/efcore6fundamentals/README.md

 .ToList()
 ```

-## Filtering queries securely by defaault
+## Filtering queries securely by default

 Parameterized queries protect your database from SQL injection attacks.